foldda/rda/README.md

 ## A Problem With XML/JSON

-> *An RDA container is like a bag that has unlimited number of pockets for storing "anything", and an XML or JSON container is like a wallet that offers specific places for coins, notes, and cards.*
+> *An RDA container is like a box that has unlimited number of pockets for storing "anything", and an XML or JSON container is like a wallet that offers specific places for coins, notes, and cards.*

 When use XML/JSON format for data exchange between two applications, a developer must firstly decide the data types and data structure for the applications, and fix the decided data format in a schema.
 If one of applications wants to change its data format and the schema, it will be difficult to manage compatibility especially if the applications are maintained by different parties.
 Imagine if Twitter or Google changes the data format in their REST API, a lot of downstream applications will be affected.